 In a country where economic development is a major preoccupation, the fiftieth anniversary of a manufacturer is a state occasion.

-In a country where economic development is a major preoccupation, the fiftieth anniversary of a manufacturer is a state occasion.
+Background: In a country where economic development is a major preoccupation, the fiftieth anniversary of a manufacturer is a state occasion.
 The President of Ivory Coast, President Felix Houphouet-Boigny, was the guest of honour at the Blohorn company's fiftieth anniversary celebrations.

 SYNOPSIS: The Ivory Coast has in recent years experienced dramatic economic growth, due at least in part to the encouragement given to enterprises such as this one.
 The Blohorn factory was founded in 1929 and is now in a strong trading position.
 President Houphouet-Boigny was among those who celebrated when the company reached its fiftieth year of trading.